Dr Min Yan

 Tuesday 15:00 - 17:00

 Dr Min Yan’s research interests are in general in the fields of corporate law, corporate governance, and comparative business law studies.
-His recent publications focus on corporate objective and endeavour to overcome narrower shareholder wealth maximisation from a legal and economic aspect.
+His recent publications focus on comparative corporate governance and corporate social responsibility from a legal and economic aspect.

 Some of his current research projects include: